Rico-febrian/simple-etl-with-luigi/README.md

 ---

-### - Create ETL Pipeline task

 I developed each task separately to ensure everything function properly.

- - **EXTRACT Task**
+- ### EXTRACT Task

   **The main goal of this task is to read dataset from each source and save it to a CSV file**.

-    - Extract product data (CSV)
+  - **Extract product data (CSV)**

     - Read the product data and save it as a CSV file using Pandas.

-    - Extract sales data (PostgreSQL Database)
+  - **Extract sales data (PostgreSQL Database)**

     - Connect to sales database.
-      - Create SQL query to read all data and save it as a CSV file using Pandas.
+    - Create SQL query to read all data and save it as a CSV file using Pandas

-    - Extract scraped data (HTML file)
+  - **Extract scraped data (HTML file)**

     - Open and parse the HTML file using Beautifulsoup4.
     - Convert the parsed data into DataFrame and save it as a CSV file using Pandas.

   **Ensure that all extracted data is saved in the selected directory, as it will be used in the Transform task!**

   Check here for the full Extract task: [extract-task](https://github.com/Rico-febrian/simple-etl-with-luigi/blob/main/pipeline/extract.py)

 ---

- - **TRANSFORM Task**
+- ### TRANSFORM Task

    **The main goal of this task is to validate, clean, and transform each extracted dataset based on user requirements**.